What are Azure Durable Functions

 Visual Studio IDE

 You can also use Visual Studio, one of the excellent IDEs for developing Durable functions.
 Here, you will get the Debugging options and intelligence support that makes the development experience more accessible.
 You will enjoy working with Visual Studio.
-You need to install the Azure development workload, Azure Functions, WebJob Tools Visual Studio extension, and Visual Studio.
+You must install the Azure development workload, Azure Functions, WebJob Tools Visual Studio extension, and Visual Studio.

 How To Create Durable Functions Using Visual Studio 2019